 Their brand of blackened Doom Death Metal comes with a heavy slugging sound, seemingly telling of some unknown terror moving down on you.
 Kind of along the lines of My Silent Wake, only much meatier.
-Vanha on a low-tempo rampage, if you will.
+Vanha on a low-tempo rampage with loads of Colosso mixed in, if you will.

 I just get a kick out of these downturned guitars and the low-fi growls that.
 Together with this doughy, grunge-laden slow-tempo grind, which just seems to pound your bones into the ground.

 And the deeper you progress into this grinder, the more menacing this whole Lovecraft-esque piece of metal becomes.